By Tichaona Jongwe. Photos courtesy of Role Model Caregivers.

 In fact, Hajara has observed a disturbing trend in some districts of her community: “Poor, hungry fisherman misuse donated malaria mosquito nets as nets to poison and catch fish on lakes.”

-Her dismay is echoed by Dr. Laz Ude Eze, a public health physician who travelled the region as part of the #Talkhealth9ja radio program.
+Her dismay is echoed by Dr. Laz Ude Eze, a public health physician who traveled the region as part of the #Talkhealth9ja radio program.
 “The Malaria mosquito nets say, ‘Don’t wash or pour in water,’ but ornamental fish merchants, women, children, and the aged can’t afford to buy fishing boats,” he says.
 “What do they do?
 They use mosquito nets to scoop fish.”

 “Hundreds of kids who don’t attend school spend the day drying fish on poisonous malaria mosquito nets,” he adds, “and later sell them at bus terminals and police checkpoints.”